NumNumV/TXT-to-AppleMusic-Shortcut/README.md

   2. Get a list of songs/artists in TXT format (follow sample in repo).
   4. Run the shortcut on iOS.
   5. Select your playlist or choose "create new playlist."
   6. Paste your TXT content in the input field.
+Avoid empty lines and special characters!
   7. Wait...
 This can take a while depending on the quantity of songs (approximately 2 seconds per song on average).
       --> You can monitor the progress in Apple Music by clicking on your playlist.
   8. Done!
 You will receive a notification when the playlist is finished.